 Make a list of the last 10 projects you’ve completed and rank them in order of most to least effective

 Think about the things that went right during those projects.

 This short exercise will help you identify which tools will be most impactful on the types of projects that you’re working on as you continue to grow your business.
-From there, take closer look at the 4 best project management tools available for the needs (and budget) of small businesses.
+From there, take a closer look at some of the best project management tools available for the needs (and budget) of small businesses.

 1. Basic Project Management Tools

 Basic project management tools that allow you to communicate/collaborate easily with the rest of your team, spreadsheets, scheduling devices that keep you on track with your coworkers and software that allows you to quickly and easily share data all fall under the project management umbrella.
 Typically, these tool focus on one project, per user, at once.
 Freedcamp is an example of a basic project management tool that is free for users, and can help you manage your workload, including projects, with a variety of different tools.